-4.4.
+5.5.
 High risk groups

-As long as the pandemic continues, special precautions may be applied to passengers and crew belonging to high risk groups.
-Passengers in high risk groups (people over 60 years of age or people of any age with underlying medical conditions (chronic diseases including cardiovascular disease, diabetes, hypertension, chronic respiratory diseases and immunocompromised individuals, severe overweight, e.g. BMI > 40)) should be advised to visit a doctor for pre-travel medical consultation to assess if they are fit to travel.
-Travellers in high risk groups should be advised to be vaccinated before travelling.
-Whenever feasible, activities and services on board cruise ships could be organized according to age group, so that older individuals are separated from other age groups.
-Crew members in high risk groups could work in positions where there is little or no interaction with other individuals and could be given priority/offered/ facilitated vaccination.
-Moreover, advanced respiratory protection (e.g. filtering face-piece class 2 or 3 (FFP2/FFP3) respirators7) could be prioritized for use by crew members belonging to high risk
+During the pandemic, special precautions may be applied to passengers and crew belonging to high risk groups.
+Individuals in high risk groups (people over 60 years of age or people of any age with underlying medical conditions (chronic diseases including cardiovascular disease, diabetes, hypertension, chronic respiratory diseases and immunocompromised individuals, severe overweight, e.g. BMI > 40)) should be advised to visit a doctor for pre-travel medical consultation to assess if they are fit to travel.
+Travellers in high risk groups should be strongly recommended to be vaccinated before travelling.
+Crew members in high risk groups should work in positions where there is little or no interaction with other individuals and should be given priority/offered/ facilitated vaccination.
+In cruises with at least 95% of crew members and at least 95% of passengers vaccinated, crew members in high risk groups could work in any position.
+Moreover, advanced respiratory protection (e.g. filtering face-piece class 2 or 3 (FFP2/FFP3) respirators7) could be prioritized for use by crew members belonging to high risk groups (if respirators are available for use by the public and if sufficient supplies of respirators are available after prioritization for use in healthcare settings).